-- Go to IRS.gov/Refunds. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.
+• Go to IRS.gov/Refunds.

+• Download the official IRS2Go app to your mobile device to check your refund status.

+• Call the automated refund hotline at 800-829-1954.

 Note.
-The IRS can't issue refunds before mid-February 2022 for returns that claimed the additional child tax credit (ACTC).
-This applies to the entire refund, not just the portion associated with this credit.
+The IRS can't issue refunds before mid-February for returns that claimed the EIC or the additional child tax credit (ACTC).
+This applies to the entire refund, not just the portion associated with these credits.